CatChenal/NLP_ChromeBookmarksCleanup_Project_PhaseI/README.md

 ## Implementation intentions:
 Even though the size of my bookmarks 'dataset' is far from astronomical (~30,000 lines), fixing the \
-problem misclassification 'by hand' is out of the question. what I want to find is a generative solution:\
+problem misclassification 'by hand' is out of the question.
+What I want to find is a generative solution:\
 an algorithm that will propose/output a better classification in the form of a folder structure.

 Before claiming a general solution, I want to fix a more narrow problem: How to cleanup my Chrome \
 browser bookmarks?
 In other words, how to 're-classified' my Chrome browser bookmarks into the \
 exisitng subgroups I have created, or into new ones if necessary? \
-With a few modifications, the solution can be extended to cleanup one's misclassified Internet Explorer Favorites folders or a library of *meaningfully* titled files (if a 'minimal implementation' \
+With a few modifications, the solution can be extended to cleanup one's misclassified Internet Explorer Favorites folders or a library of *meaningfully* titled files, in case the 'minimal \
-is sufficient).
+implementation' (described further down), is sufficient.

 ## Raw input: Chrome Bookmarks file